 Your cover art must be in the following format:

-The information on your cover art must match your album title and artist name.
+- The information on your cover art must match your release title and artist name.

-You may not use a third-party logo or trademark without the express written permission from the trademark holder.
+- You may not use a third-party logo or trademark without the expressed written permission from the trademark holder.

 - Your cover art cannot have the word "EP" if it does not fall under the EP guidelines.